PiRogueToolSuite/deb-frido/README.md

  - integrate successfully built packages into a staging Debian repository;
  - notify PTS developers about the results, positive or negative.

+Since it's already set up to monitor, build `deb-frida`, and send notifications via Discord, it was extended a little to let us know about changes in Raspberry OS repositories, to help us improve Raspberry Pi 5 support.

 ## Architecture